Alert icon

 Ways to get your first pilot job

-It can be particularly difficult for new aeroplane pilots to secure their first job.
-A 2018 survey of new pilots found only 43% had work as a pilot within one year of getting their Commercial Pilot Licence.
+It can be difficult for new aeroplane pilots to secure their first job.
+A 2018 survey of new pilots found only 43 percent had work as a pilot within one year of getting their Commercial Pilot Licence.
 Often this was part time.

 To gain your first flying job it helps to:

-• be prepared to live in different parts of the county
+• be prepared to live in different parts of the country

 • make contacts who could refer you to employers with vacancies